-UNDP and the Hyogo Framework for Action
+UNDP and the Hyogo Framework

 This report outlines UNDP’s engagement in implementing the Hyogo Framework for Action and highlights the results that it has achieved in the years 2005–2014.
 Based on the report, ‘Protecting Development from Disasters: UNDP’s Support to the Hyogo Framework for Action2', it includes updated information in terms of countries in which the organization has worked and the range of its activities.

 The report examines the work of UNDP at both global and regional levels, through the investment it has made in disaster risk reduction (DRR) and the activities it has undertaken, in the three strategic areas of understanding and communicating risk, reducing risk and managing the remaining risk.
 This is followed by country examples that highlight how UNDP works to deliver on